How to Create a Content Governance Plan

 - Review: If you have a formal editorial team, submit your draft for review; if not, find a subject matter expert to play this role.

-- Visuals: Find imagery that adheres to your style guidelines; will you use illustrations or photos?
-Edit/resize as needed.
+- Visuals: Find illustrations or photos that match style guidelines; edit/resize as needed.

-- Edit/Proof: Good content is often edited multiple times—once for story content, once for grammar and style, and a final time to proof for any misspelled words or missed errors.
+- Edit/Proof: Good content is edited multiple times—once for story content, once for style/grammar, and a final proofread.

 - Approve: Get the thumbs up to publish.